MicrosoftDocs/power-automate-docs/articles/email-troubleshooting.md

 1. The mailbox isn't part of an Office 365 plan that includes Power Automate.

 To resolve the issue, go to ["REST API is not yet supported for this mailbox" error for request to a mailbox](https://support.microsoft.com/help/4462988/rest-api-is-not-yet-supported-for-this-mailbox-error).
+**Unable to send email with attachment error -- Parameter 'Attachment Content' cannot be null or empty.**
+Encode the attachment using base64 (with expressions) and the attachment will be recognized.
 ## More information

 - Overview of [email with flows](email-overview.md)